 What are Zoodles you ask?
 Well, they’re an incredibly fresh and heathy alternative to pasta, made with zucchini cut into strands with a spiral slicer.
 When I brought my spiral slicer home, the Master Taste Tester rolled his eyes, but has come to enjoy its the tasty creations.

-I still had some meat sauce in the refrigerator that needed to be used, so I suggested zoodles topped with meat sauce for dinner.
+I still had some Bolognese Sauce in the refrigerator that needed to be used, so I suggested Zoodles topped with meat sauce for dinner.
 The Master Taste Tester quickly agreed!

-The ingredients for the zoodles included fresh zucchini, onion, olive oil, salt, and freshly ground black pepper.
+I used the following ingredients for the Zoodles: Fresh zucchini, onion, olive oil, salt, and freshly ground black pepper.

 In case you didn’t know, zucchini has a lot of water in it.
 Therefore, I spread the spiralized zucchini on a paper towel lined baking sheet, and sprinkled on some salt to aid in pulling out the water.

 In the meantime, I added the chopped onions to a 12-inch skillet with olive oil over medium heat.
 The idea here was to sauté the onions until they were tender before adding the zucchini.

 After about 10 minutes, I blotted the zucchini with paper towels, and transferred them to another double layer of paper towels for about 5 minutes or so.

 There was still a significant amount of liquid in the zucchini, so I gathered them in the paper towels, and proceeded to squeeze as much of the liquid from them as possible.
 The reason that I did this is that I wanted to sauté the zucchini, not boil it.
 Until the liquid is gone, the temperature stays at the boiling point of 212°F which is not high enough to produce a good sauté!

 I added the zucchini to the onions and cooked the mixture over medium heat for about 5 minutes, until the zucchini was “al dente.”